rwieruch/open-crowd-fund/README.md

 * Create a [Stripe Account](https://stripe.com/) (free)
 * Application: add your public Stripe API keys in *.env.development* and *.env.production*
 * Application: add your payment server URL in *.env.development* and *.env.production*
-  * e.g. http://localhost:8080 for development if your payment server runs under this address, but http://myapidomain.com for your production payment server that you host with your own domain
+  * e.g. http://localhost:8080 for development if your development payment server runs under this address, but http://yourdomain.com for your production payment server that you host with an own domain or IP address

 * start your payment server on the command line
   * verify that the localhost URL where it is started is the same as your payment server URL that is added in the client-side *.env.development*